Aelpxy/legal/privacy-policy.md

 #### How we disclose your information
 ---

-Simple, We do not disclose your information with any third-party vendors.
+Simply, We do not disclose your information with any third-party vendors.

-*Law & Order: We may disclose your information to third parties only if such disclosure is absolutely necessary to comply with a valid legal process, protect any person from death or serious injury, prevent fraud or abuse, or protect our rights, property, safety and interest.*
+*We may need to disclose your information to third parties only if such disclosure is absolutely needed to comply with a valid legal process, protect any person from death or serious injury, prevent fraud or abuse, or protect our rights, property, safety and interest.*

 #### Data retention
 ---

-If your account isn't active for more than 2months the information will be deleted automatically.
+If your account isn't active for more than 3 months the information will be deleted automatically.
 IP address gets erased every 6hours.

 #### How we protect your information
 ---

 We took a number of steps to ensure your information is protected.
-All information sent within our services is encrypted.

 #### International data transfers
 ---